A Homeowner’s Guide to Masonry Maintenance in Hawaii’s Climate

 Cleaning Surfaces to Reduce Moisture Retention

 Annual power washing removes algae, mildew, and dirt that trap moisture on masonry surfaces.
 This simple habit prevents biological growth from breaking down concrete binders.
 It also reveals cracks or structural changes that might be hidden beneath surface buildup.
-If you want to reduce moisture buildup, proper surface cleaning is key.
-Explore practical methods for cleaning masonry safely to help protect your structure.

 Applying Protective Sealers